 (SocialLinkMachine – WordPress content distribution plugin)

-- Bookmarking Sites: e.g. Bitly, Folkd, Kippt, Stumbleupon, etc.
+- Social Bookmarking Sites: e.g. Bitly, Diigo, Plurk, Zotero, etc.

-Also, if you would like to know more about setting up social media tracking (so you can get actionable information about your content distribution campaigns), we have written a comprehensive article about social media monitoring tools that will help you manage, measure, and analyze your social media marketing initiatives.
-For more details, go here:
+Also, if you would like to know more about setting up social media monitoring (so you can get actionable information about your content distribution campaigns), we have written a detailed article on social media monitoring tools that are worth knowing about.
+Go here to learn more about this:

 Kickstart Your WordPress Traffic System